Argentine President Fernández turns 62, tests positive for Covid-19

 “I wanted to tell you that at the end of today, after presenting a fever record of 37.3 and a slight headache, I undertook an antigen test which was positive,” the president posted on Twitter.
 “Although we are awaiting confirmation through the PCR test, I am already isolated, complying with the current protocol and following the instructions of my personal doctor,” he added.

+Fernández was the first Latin American president to receive the vaccine against the coronavirus.
+He received a dose of Sputnik V on 21 January and a second dose on 10 February.

-Fernández went on: “I have contacted the people I've met within the last 48 hours to assess whether they constitute close contact to [have them] go isolated.”
+The president went on: “I have contacted the people I've met within the last 48 hours to assess whether they constitute close contact to [have them] go isolated.”

 The president also explained that “for everyone's information I am physically well and, although I would have liked to end my birthday without this news, I am also in good spirits.
 I am grateful from my soul for the many expressions of affection that you have given me today, remembering my birth.”

-He than warned that “we must be very attentive” and asked people to follow the current recommendations.
+He then warned that “we must be very attentive” and asked people to follow the current recommendations.
 “It is clear that the pandemic is not over and we must continue to take care of ourselves

 Earlier Friday, Economy Minister Martín Guzmán had stirred the news by attaching a private picture of him and Fernández after a paddle tennis match in his public ”happy birthday“ message: ”Thank you for giving everything, day by day, to build an Argentina in which the people live better.
 And thank you for your respectful, humble leadership and with that human quality that makes you a special president. ”